-Deborah Bloom, Charles Coxe (not pictured) and Chuck Thompson for "Dams, Salmon, Power: Is It Time To Breach the Snake River Dams?"
+Deborah Bloom (left) and Chuck Thompson (right), with Charles Coxe, Eli Francovich and Steven Hawley, for "Dams, Salmon, Power: Is It Time To Breach the Snake River Dams?"
 The most pressing environmental issue facing residents of the Columbia River Basin is whether or not to breach four dams on the lower Snake River, which have decimated salmon, directly contributed to declining killer whale populations and ravaged an entire ecosystem.
 Though a coalition of U.S. government agencies concluded in a 2020 EIS that keeping the dams intact is the best course of action, changing economic and political realities have breathed new life into a broadly supported effort to breach the dams and restore a historic watershed.
 (Columbia Insight)